Who am I?

 Every Tuesday and Thursday I volunteer at the local Senior Center.
 I assist seniors with many different tech problems ranging from powering on a device to teaching them how to use Facebook, to malware/virus removal.
 This opportunity has given me experience with teaching others and communicating complex information.

 August of 2018

-My family had many old movies and TV Shows that we decided to digitalized because we wanted to watch them online.
-I decided to create a Netflix-like website.
+Inspired by Netflix, I decided to create a TV Show/Movie website.
 This was my first time creating a login system and using SQL.
-Each family member chose a unique username and password (stored hashed) that granted them access to the media site.
+Each user can choose a unique username and password (stored hashed) that grants them access to the site.
 Like Netflix, resume data was stored in a database, allowing users to resume play from any device logged into their account.
-I used The Open Movie Database to provide information on about each movie.
-Additionally, I included a request movie system where users could request movies to be added to the site.
-Finally, I added a profile page, where users could change their username and/or password, and view all requests and resume data.
+I used The Open Movie Database to provide information on about each TV Show/Movie.
+Finally, I added a profile page, where users could change their username and/or password, and view all their data.
 (Note: The demo below is stripped of some features and contains public videos in lue of movies.
-For demo purposes, user data (including request and resume data) is not saved and any username and password combination is accepted.)
+For demo purposes, user data is not saved and any username and password combination is accepted.)
 Some of the source code is provided below.

 Created an A.I. bot for the popular HQ Trivia game

 December of 2017 - March of 2018